 If a student fails a course, the student must successfully repeat the course, or an equivalent course approved by the Program Director or Lead Faculty prior to graduation.
 Repeating a course will incur additional tuition charges.
 Equivalent courses repeated during a student's program of study will be indicated with an "RT" on the student's transcript.
 When a student successfully repeats a course due, the original grade will not be used in the calculation of his or her cumulative grade point average.
-If the student's cumulative grade point average.
+If the student successfully completes the repeated course, only the passing grade will be computed in the student's cumulative grade point average.
 The incomplete, retake, equivalent, or withdraw grades do not affect the student's GPA.